 If lower costs and risks are desirable, or if complete or majority ownership can not be obtained, the parent company may create a subsidiary, associate, or joint venture in which it would own a minority stake.

-A wholly-owned subsidiary, for example, maybe in a country other than the parent company's.
+A wholly-owned subsidiary, for example, maybe in a country other than that of the parent company.
 The subsidiary most likely has its own executive structure, products, and customers.
 Having a wholly-owned subsidiary may allow the parent company to sustain operations in different geographic areas and markets, or separate sectors.
 These factors help to cope up with the changes in the market or geopolitical and trade practices.

 The establishment of a wholly-owned subsidiary, however, can result in the parent company paying too much for assets, especially if other companies bid on the same business.
 The parent company often assumes all the risk of owning a subsidiary, and that risk may increase if local laws vary considerably from the laws in the country of the parent company.